The Girl on the Water Buffalo

 The Wise Young Girl

-Annoyed by the continual pleas of his three new daughters-in-law, the old father thought of a way to put an end to it.
+Annoyed by the continual pleas of his three new daughters-in-law, the old nobleman thought of a way to put an end to it.
 He gave the young women permission in this way, saying, "You are always begging me to allow you to go and visit your mothers', and you think I am very hard-hearted for not letting you go.
 Now you may go, but only upon this condition.
 When you come back, you must each bring me something that I want.
-One of you must bring me some fire in paper, the other must bring me some wind in paper, and the third music bring me some music in wind.
+One of you must bring me some fire in paper, the other must bring me some wind in paper, and the third must bring me some music in wind.
 Unless you promise to bring me this, you are never to ask me to let you go home.
 And if you go and fail to get these for me, you are never to come back."

 The Wise Young Girl